-The choices afforded to us by the two-party system in the 2016 presidential election are sad indeed.
-I decided in 1992 that I’d vote Constitution Party in every election whenever the Republicans fielded a candidate who was unit for the office.
+The choices afforded to us by the two-party system in the 2020 presidential election are sad indeed.
+I decided in 1992 that I’d vote Constitution Party in every election whenever the Republicans fielded a candidate who was unfit for the office.
 I’ve voted Constitution Party in every election since then with the exception of 2008, which I now concede to be a mistake.

 I have always said, “Revival in the church and reformation of culture first.
 Then politics will follow.”
 So in one sense, I agree that we can’t end a serious moral problem like abortion by stacking the Supreme Court with constructionist judges or by making it illegal.
 But I do make the pro-life position a litmus test for my vote for several reasons.